JavaScript is required

 Some learners also use outdated slang they found in old forum posts or textbooks.
 Language moves fast online.
 Stick to what you see Korean people actually using right now in 2026.

-## Your shortcut to actually understanding korean conversations
+Your shortcut to understanding Korean texts!

-> If you consume media in Korean, and you understand at least some of the messages and sentences within that media, you will make progress.
+If you consume media in Korean, and you understand at least some of the messages and sentences within that media, you will make progress.
 Period.